isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ```

 The attentive reader might question why exactly we need `def:+-identityˡ`, since
-it's fully-normalized definition is just `ctor:refl`, which is to say that it's
+its fully-normalized definition is just `ctor:refl`, which is to say that it's
 something Agda can work out for itself without explicitly using `def:+-identityˡ`.

 While that is true, it is an implementation detail.
 If we were to not expose